+Pick up on other people’s emotions and empathize with them.
 Solve complex problems in a logical, structured way.
 Get a better perspective on the past and future.

-You can support brain development by encouraging empathy, talking about feelings, highlighting the fact that others have different perspectives and circumstances, reinforcing that many people can be impacted by one action, and supporting logical thinking.
+You can support brain development by encouraging empathy, talking about feelings, highlighting that others have different perspectives and circumstances, reinforcing that many people can be impacted by one action, and supporting logical thinking.

+It is important to emphasize the short- and long-term consequences when talking with children.
 Your child’s brain is still developing, so if you talk about the consequences of action immediately and in the long term, you will help the healthy development of his/her prefrontal cortex.

+You should try to match your language level with your teenager’s understanding.
+Ask him/her to explain in his/her own words what he/she has just heard.
 To ensure your child understands, ask him/her to confirm what you say with another question.

-If you’re looking for an activity to help your child develop decision-making and problem-solving skills, then consider using the following steps.
+If you’re looking for an activity to help your child develop decision-making and problem-solving skills, consider using the following steps.